Hi dear friend:

 This is a familiar gesture for all of you who have attended a yoga class before.
-In this moment our hands become instruments for healing mind, body and soul.
-We are bringing the right and left sides of ourselves, strength and tenderness into wholeness.
+At this moment our hands become instruments for healing mind, body, and soul.
+We are bringing the right and left sides of ourselves, strength, and tenderness into wholeness.

 This is the perfect moment to practice gratitude.

 Ask yourself: What am I happy about in my life now?